microsoft/fluentui/rfcs/react-components/convergence/upgrade-code-location.md

 - Shipping a package to npm may entice customers to **never** move off of v8 entirely
 - Not a great place for the code-mod scripts

+DISCARDED: We don't want to ship these as packages permanently

 ### Option B: Create an annex folder in the fluent repo

 This would be a folder that is **not** part of the fluent build.